Chapter 38 : Stupid

-Scottish accent on full power, Professor McGonagall was bustling down the hallway, her dressing gown flapping behind her, her hair coming loose from its bun in aggravated strands.
-Apparently, she’d been in the middle of her beauty sleep on her day off.
-And apparently, she didn’t like getting woken up by the sound of screaming students.
+Scottish accent in full power, Professor McGonagall was suddenly bustling down the hallway, her dressing gown flapping behind her and her hair coming loose from its bun in aggravated strands.
+Apparently she’d been in the middle of her beauty sleep on her day off, and apparently she didn’t appreciate being woken by the sound of screaming students.

 Her eyes were crackling with an anger that was positively electric, her lips pressed into a sharp line.
-She, needless to say, was in Beast Mode.
+She was, as Aidan would say, in Beast Mode.

 And it was terrifying.

 Poor Cooper.
-If he thought he was going to get any relief up here, he was wrong.
-He’d run from the most terrifying thing in this castle straight into the second most terrifying thing in this castle.
+He was sorely mistaken if he thought he was about to get any relief up here.
+He’d run from one terrifying thing in the castle to another.

 What a dumbarse.